VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 >`vmanomaly` is a part of VictoriaMetrics Enterprise version.
 You can get a license key [**here**](https://victoriametrics.com/products/enterprise/trial/index.html).

-There are the following options exist:
+The following options are available:

 - [To run Docker image](#docker-image)
 - [To run in Kubernetes with Helm charts](#helm-charts)